LiamGoodacre/LiamGoodacre.github.io/_posts/2017-01-22-purescript-orphan-instance-detection.markdown

 The functional dependency describes that if argument `t` is known, then selecting an instance will determine `a`.
 That is, we only need to know `t` for instance selection.

 As a consequence of this, it means we can only define an instance in either the same module as the type class, or the same module that the type supplied for `t` is defined in.
-If the head of `a` is defined in a module that differs from `t` or the type class, then we can't define the instance there - because we don't necessarily know what `a` is when instance searching.
+If the root of `a` is defined in a module that differs from `t` or the type class, then we can't define the instance there - because we don't necessarily know what `a` is when instance searching.

 The covering sets in this case are: `{ { t } }`